South and North-America 2 (1973/74).

 By plane we arrived in Old Scotland and were back in Europe crossing Scotland, England, France and Belgium, we returned home after over 2½ years of cycling.

+Follow up: Herewith one way of narrating our worldtravels on bicycle has ended.
 We hope you have enjoyed it so far.
 Other numbers tell about cycling with children and cooking and camping while travelling with bicycle.
 These stories and information are in Dutch, but often the pictures have English explanations beneath them.
 You can read this by pointing at the pictures.
 We think it will be interesting for English readers as well.

 As we write and make the sites when we have time, they appear quite irregular, so if you want to be informed about a newly published part